Château-Neuf de Saint-Germain-en-Laye: History

 At the outset, the château was the dwelling of those who had it built: Henry II, who died in 1559 (from a lance wound received in a tournament in Paris, three years after the château was begun); and, above all, his wife, Catherine de' Medici.

 Henry II would expand Château-Neuf considerably and sojourn there regularly, while his numerous children, legitimate and bastard, lived at Château-Vieux.

 Catherine stopped going to the château toward the end of her life in 1589, after her astrologer, Côme Ruggieri, predicted that she would meet her death in Saint-Germain.

 In August 1561, the year after the death of King Francis II of France on 5 December 1560, the Queen of Navarre arrived in Saint-Germain escorted by a grand cortège at the head of which rode her spirited second husband, the Duke of Vendôme.
 Several days of festivals ensued with diverse games and even a bullfight.
 Among the guests was their son, the nearly 8-year-old Henri de Béarn, the future Henry IV, and Henry II's third son, the 10-year-old Duke of Orléans who would become the future Henry III.

 It was in this château that "Louis-Dieudonné" (Louis the God-given), the future King Louis XIV, was born on 5 September 1638.
 His father, Louis XIII, died there on 14 May 1643.

 Château-Neuf was the refuge of Charles II of England in 1650, after the execution of his father.

 During the Fronde, the French civil war in the mid-17th century, the "Grande Mademoiselle", Anne Marie Louise, Duchess of Montpensier, came to Saint-Germain seeking asylum and installed herself at Château-Neuf where "she lay in a wonderfully beautiful chamber in a ruined tower, well-gilded and large but with no glass in the windows and a meager fire."

 In 1668, a grand ceremony was organized that set off from the Château-Neuf for the baptism of the Grand Dauphin at the Sainte Chapelle of the Old Château.

 In 1682, the French Court left Saint-Germain for the Palace of Versailles.

 On 17 January 1688 Louis XIV allowed the exiled James II of England to base himself at Saint-Germain.
 There he stayed with his court in Château-Neuf, and then in the two châteaux, until his death.

-In the 1770s, the dilapidated château was given by Louis XVI to his younger brother the Comte d'Artois with the sum of 600,000 livres for work to be done on it.
-Demolition and reconstruction projects were carried out by the architects Joseph Bélanger et François Chalgrin.
+In the 1770s, the dilapidated château was given by Louis XVI to his younger brother the Count of Artois with the sum of 600,000 livres for work to be done on it.
+Demolition and reconstruction projects were carried out by the architects Joseph Bélanger and François Chalgrin.

-When the Revolution came, the Château was declared bien nationaux and sold to its former manager, who demolished it, parceled out the land, and sold the materials.
-Nothing remains today but the Pavilion of Henry II, the Pavillon du jardiner, and a few vestiges of the cellars to be found in the neighborhood – 3 rue des Arcades, for example.
+When the Revolution came, the château was declared bien national and sold to its former manager, who demolished it, parceled out the land, and sold the materials.
+Nothing remains today but the Pavilion of Henry IV, the Pavillon du jardinier, and a few vestiges of the cellars to be found in the neighborhood – 3 rue des Arcades, for example.